 Healthcare professionals can help patients in assessing their needs by asking questions that cover all aspects of their life including physical health, lifestyle, mental wellbeing and social circumstances.
 Additionally, they may use standard assessments such as the Palliative Performance Scale (PPS) which is used to measure a patient’s cognitive, physical, social and emotional abilities.

-Once a comprehensive assessment has been made, healthcare professionals can then develop an individualised palliative care plan tailored to the patient’s specific needs.
+Once a comprehensive assessment has been made, healthcare professionals can then develop an individualized palliative care plan tailored to the patient’s specific needs.
 This plan should encompass all aspects of palliative care from symptom management to end-of-life planning.

 Care Planning